taplytics/taplytics-js-sdk/START.md

 ### 4. Track Page Views

 As we mentioned earlier, we automatically track page views for you when you initialize our SDK.
-You will have to call a page function if you would like to perform the following; rename your page views, attach more information to your page views, or if you're using a one-page web framework (Angular, React, Backbone, Ember, etc.), you will have to call a `page` function.
+You will have to call the `page` function if you would like to perform the following; rename your page views, attach more information to your page views, or if you're using a one-page web framework (Angular, React, Backbone, Ember, etc.).

-You can specificy a specify, a name, and extra attributes when calling the page function:
+You can specify a category, a name, and extra attributes when calling the page function:

 ```javascript
 Taplytics.page("Product Listings", "Shirts", {